July 1922

 Hopkinson (1988), pg 127-127

 Frank Aiken and 105 fellow prisoners escape from Dundalk Jail after the walls of the prison are mined.
-The V/C or Adjutant of the 4th Northern, John McCoy, had escaped capture on the 16th July and organised the escape.
-(However, McCoy himself was later captured in an engagement on the Castleblayney road in which a number of pro-Treaty soldiers were killed.
-Hall names only one, Private J F McCaffrey.)
+The V/C or Adjutant of the 4th Northern, John McCoy, had escaped capture on July 16th and organised this escape.

 Some 60 of the 105 escapees are back in custody within a week.